 Assorted symbols in Chinese art and history

 Many of the elements that are used in Chinese art do not fall conveniently into any one neat category.
 This assortment of art motifs and symbols covers all sorts of traditions and customs from China's rich cultural heritage.
 For other lists on animals, birds, nature, flowers, fruit click on the list above.
-This section does not include the pantheon of gods and heroes from China's history, we have a separate guide to all these important Chinese deities.
+This section does not include the pantheon of gods and heroes from China's history, we have a separate guide to these important Chinese deities.
 Here is a list of all the assorted items in this group:

 Amulet Ancestral tablet Ax Ball Bell Boat Book Bow Box Bridge Broom Brush Canopy Coin Eight treasures Endless knot Fan Filial piety Flute Ghost Gong Good luck gods Halberd Hat Heaven Hell Immortals Imperial Insignia Isles of the Blessed Laozi Longevity Luohan Lute Mirror Mouth organ Pagoda Pan Gu Pavilion Ru Yi Saddle Scroll Shoe Sword Taotie Tripod Umbrella Vase